 I have been a spiritual person since I was a wee girl.
 I was the older sister (and babysitter) of a deaf brother, and perhaps more than anything else, this taught me about empathy and compassion (in addition to learning sign language).
 The world was a different place in the ’70’s in terms of public awareness, and I learned that people hate what the fear and they fear what they don’t understand.
-I would educate people on the spot, even as a 10 year old and would love to see the lightbulb go off above their heads and their hearts open a bit.
+I would educate people on the spot, even as a 10 year old and would love to see the light bulb go off above their heads and their hearts open a bit.
 At 10 I also learned about death and trauma first-hand when my father’s brother was murdered.
 I didn’t realize it at the time, but I now see that this event deeply affected our family, and this brought out a burning spiritual spark in me.
 I desperately wanted to heal my father, to take his sadness away, so I studied human behavior intensely from that day forward, trying to unlock the mystery of how to heal those I love.

 In 2016 I completed my training in San Francisco as a facilitator of the Core Language Approach with Mark Wolynn, Director of the Family Constellation Institute.
 My earlier experience with family constellations healed me so deeply on levels I didn’t even knew existed, and what I learned from Mark and his team brought me to a profound understanding of how trauma that reaches back for generations can be healed through this incredible work.
-If you would like to know more, click here.

 I’m so grateful that I found a way to heal the wounded, angry, sad girl I used to be.
 There was a time when I didn’t think I could ever be joyful, let alone peaceful (not without self-medicating, anyway…)!
 In fact, truth be told, I thought perpetually optimistic people were either dimwitted or not paying attention.
 Why, because life is hard, right, everybody suffers.
 Nope.
 I’ve learned that suffering is a choice and life is what you think life is.
 No more.
 No less.
 If you are fed up with feeling sad and disappointed with your life, I invite you to work and play with me.
 And I welcome you with open arms, an open heart, and an open mind.